-Everitt (1968) described bands of even-aged trees on point bars that could be associated with specific hydrologic events.
+Everitt (1968) described bands of evenaged trees on point bars that could be associated with specific hydrologic events.
 He noted that tree age increased with distance from the channel.
 Each band began as a thicket of seedlings on a bar at the channel's edge and was "transported" inland as the channel migrated and more trees were established on newer sandbars.

-Within these bands, asexual (vegetative) reproduction through suckering and stump regrowth may contribute to forest maintenance.
+Within these bands, asexual (vegetative) reproduction through suckering and stump regrowth may contribute to forest maintenance (Rood and Mahoney 1990).
 If vegetative reproduction does not occur, old cottonwood stands eventually die out and are replaced by other species.
 Observations indicate that this is the more common outcome (Hibbs, personal communication).

 As discussed above, cottonwood establishment is determined largely by reach type and stream flow.
-Differences in geology, elevation, climate and tributary influence produce differences in cottonwood distribution along various reaches of the same stream.
-Thus, high flow along one reach might promote cottonwood establishment, while an equivalent flow along a second reach might scour away established cottonwood.
+Differences in geology, elevation, climate, and tributary influence (Frissell et al. 1986) produce differences in cottonwood distribution along various reaches of the same stream.
+Thus, high flow along one reach might promote cottonwood establishment, while an equivalent flow along a second reach might scour away established cottonwood (Everitt 1968, Bradley and Smith 1986).

-Conditions for cottonwood establishment and survival also vary throughout a basin as flood frequency, timing, and magnitude interplay with the structure of stream channels.
-Conditions vary across time as well, occurring at irregular intervals of about five to 10 years.
+Conditions for cottonwood establishment and survival also vary throughout a basin as flood frequency, timing, and magnitude interplay with the structure of stream channels (Asplund and Gooch 1988, Scott et al. 1996, 1997).
+Conditions vary across time as well, occurring at irregular intervals of about 5 to 10 years (Bradley and Smith 1986, Braatne et al. 1996).
 As a result, a shifting mosaic of cottonwood patches in the riparian landscape reflects the pattern of stream disturbance cycles.

-In a study of vegetation dynamics of woody plants (including cottonwood) on an island in Wisconsin, the height of woody species seemed to be correlated with island elevation.
+In a study of vegetation dynamics of woody plants (including cottonwood) on an island in Wisconsin, the height of woody species seemed to be correlated with island elevation (Barnes 1985).
 Height seemed to be a result of time elapsed since the last disturbance rather than of the growth rate.
 Height generally indicated the average length of time since the last resprouting from a damaged clone.
 Island elevation was related to the frequency of disturbance, at least by flooding, and plants that were at higher elevation were less likely to sustain damage.

 Riparian cottonwoods often have a ragged shape because of the death of branches during dry periods.
 This may be an adaptation to deal with occasional droughts.
-The plant apparently drops branches during periods of limited water supply to reduce the shoot mass and leaf area supported by the root system.
+The plant apparently drops branches during periods of limited water supply to reduce the shoot mass and leaf area supported by the root system (Rood and Mahoney 1990).

 Longevity of mature cottonwoods is influenced by environmental factors, especially drought stress.
-During the drought of the 1930s, many older cottonwoods died across the western prairies.
+During the drought of the 1930s, many older cottonwoods died across the western prairies (Albertson and Weaver 1945).
 The largest and oldest trees generally were found on the most favorable sites, where drought stress was avoided.